 Tiny Wren

-So thought about building something that could answer that question for me.
-I suspect the neighbours might not like me building something of that scale on the bungalow and opted for a simple ambient type screen / display in the office instead.
+So I thought about building something that could answer that question for me.
+I suspect the neighbours might not like me building something of that scale on the bungalow, so I opted for a simple ambient screen/display in the office instead.

 Be fun to learn about stuff.
-I wanted to play around with SDR, Raspberry Pis, Microcontrollers, Smart homes.
-Perhaps 3d Printing?
+I wanted to play around with SDR, Raspberry Pis, microcontrollers and smart homes.
+Perhaps 3D printing?

 Offline.
-It would be simple to throw a load of cash on an Aviation API and just display it.
-That however, would be costly, and wouldn’t offer up to the second info I could get by doing this stuff locally.
+It would be simple to throw a load of cash at an aviation API and just display it.
+That, however, would be costly and wouldn’t offer up-to-the-second info I could get by doing this locally.

 Unobtrusive.
 I don’t want bright screens everywhere.
 If I had displays I wanted them to fit into my general smart home, so dimmable via smart dimmer.
-Want them to be liveable and not just a random bunch of wires on a desk.
+I want them to be liveable and not just a random bunch of wires on a desk.

 Extendable.
-I wanted to add N number of devices which could show what is flying over head.
-Think of a small screen in the conservatory, one in the living room.
-Perhaps some local website.
-More in the future.
+I wanted to add N devices that could show what is flying overhead.
+Think of a small screen in the conservatory, one in the living room, perhaps a local website — more in the future.

 Easy to build.
-I’m not a Radio or Aviation expert, nor know much about building electronics.
-Nor do I want to really go deep into those topics.
-I have a light interest in all three, but you aren’t going to get me talking on my self built HAM radio set anytime soon.
+I’m not a radio or aviation expert, nor do I know much about building electronics.
+I have a light interest in all three, but you aren’t going to get me talking on my self-built HAM radio set anytime soon.

 A play area.
-My day job means I don’t get to write code anymore, but I do love it so.
-So part of this project is giving me space to scratch that itch.
+My day job means I don’t get to write code much, but I do love it.
+Part of this project gives me space to scratch that itch.

 The Setup